The Sacrificial System After Christ's Return

 A Major Key

 One of the major keys to understanding the administration of the holy spirit after Christ's return is that the holy spirit is an energy, force, and power with many functions and it originates from and belongs to God the Father.
-This spirit power that has many attributes, functions, and qualities is the power that the Father uses to perform his will and work throughout his vast realm.
-See our study about the spirit of God.
+This spirit-power that has many attributes, functions, and qualities is the power that the Father uses to perform his will and work throughout his vast realm.

 Receiving the holy spirit into one's life is the most important event that can ever happen to any human, because this spirit is the power that places the law of God within one's mind and spirit.
 It is also the power that enables one to live a righteous life and progress toward spiritual maturity.